“How to travel on a budget?”

 For example, a taxi from the airport in Kolkata costs around 1200, Uber costs around Rs 1000, and a local bus Rs 15 or less.

 To make my travel budget-friendly I love to eat local food and avoid crappy food in big tourist restaurants.
 It feels amazing to sit with local people and taste their food which they make full of love.

 Again, if you’re staying in a Zostel or hostel then you can cook your food for yourself.
-Go to the nearest grocery shop and buy all the daily items and cook for yourself.
-In this process you’ll spend no more than RS 150 for per day.
+Go to the nearest grocery shop buy all the daily items and cook for yourself.
+In this process, you’ll spend no more than RS 150 per day.

 7. Volunteer and Work

 If you’re planning to travel for months then consider doing a work exchange to lower your costs.
 You can work in hostels as a content creator, NGOs, or teach in a school, or work with farmers, and more.

 These works will only enrich your travel experiences and give you a different direction to your travel diary.
 You can find volunteering opportunities on the following websites.
 They are –

 These volunteer jobs will give you a free room or free meals just for working 4- 5 hours a day.
 Therefore, you can save a lot and still explore the place.

 I went to Spiti Valley, Himachal Pradesh with a travel committee called Safarnama.
 Initially, I didn’t have the skill to plan my first solo trip, so I paid them, and they planned everything on my behalf.
 Their program was competitively low rate and I loved everything about them.

 Buying travel insurance may cost you a little extra but do you know that travel insurance covers many things?
 Travel illness, infection, missed train or flights, injury, theft, or death.